ICAST 2004: Bass Industry Trends & New

 Plano Molding Company

-for tackle storage are new for 2005.
-There are three sizes of
+Systems for tackle storage are new for 2005.
+There are

-4-BY systems.
-Each holds four Plano Pro-Latch utility boxes.
-My
+three sizes of 4-BY systems.
+Each holds four Plano Pro-Latch

-most interest for bass fishing was in the largest-sized 4-BY that
+utility boxes.
+My most interest for bass fishing was in the

 By the way, the Pro-Latch utility boxes are truly great on